 Luckily, nowadays, you can get a monitor for professional photo-editing, such as the ViewSonic VP2468, for roughly the same price as the HP 27es goes for.

 The HP 27es has a screen resolution of 1920×1080 (Full HD) pixels, which on its 27″ screen, results in a rather low pixel-per-inch ratio of 81 PPI.

 This means that the details are smudgy and pixelated in comparison to 1080p on 24″ (92 PPI) or 1440p on 27″ (108 PPI).

 Further, the monitor has a static contrast ratio of 1,000:1 which is standard and a peak luminance of 250-nits.

 Under normal viewing conditions, the display is more than bright enough, but if you have a lot of lighting/daylight in your room, you will need to dim it due to the screen’s reflective screen surface.

 The performance of the HP 27es 1080p monitor is excellent.
 There is minimal IPS glow and no dead/stuck pixels, while input lag amounts to ~15ms, which makes for no noticeable delays.

 When it comes to gaming, the 60Hz refresh rate certainly won’t appeal to gamers since there are cheaper models that offer AMD FreeSync up to 75Hz.
-You can even get a budget 144Hz gaming monitor at this price range.
+You can even get a budget 144Hz gaming monitor in this price range.

 The HP 27es has a response time speed of 7ms, which is a bit slower than that of modern IPS displays, but there’s no particularly noticeable trailing of fast-moving objects in video games.

 There are four hotkeys for OSD (On-Screen Display) navigation plus a power button on the bottom bezel of the screen.
-You can also use the My Display software for adjusting brightness/contrast, color, saving picture presets, etc.
+You can also use the My Display software for altering brightness/contrast, color, saving picture presets, etc.